Stylish countryside hotels & pubs for cosy getaways in the West Country & Cotswolds

 The Bradley Hare, Wiltshire

 Make a booking at The Bradley Hare here.
-Rooms start at £135 per night on a B&B basis.
+Rooms start at £150 per night on a B&B basis.

 The Bull Charlbury, West Oxfordshire

 Set in honey-hued Charlbury, one of the Cotswolds’ lesser-known towns and handily reachable by train, revamped inn The Bull exudes simple, rustic minimalism.
-Decorated in a subdued palette of beiges, greens and browns, the 10 bedrooms combine sleek metal four-poster beds with gnarled wooden furniture and snuggly woollen throws.
+Decorated in subdued beiges, greens and browns, the 10 bedrooms combine sleek metal four-poster beds with gnarled wooden furniture and snuggly woollen throws.
 Bare-plaster walls, exposed beams and old stone fireplaces celebrate the character of the 16th-century building, and most rooms have roll-top tubs.
 There’s also a self-contained two-bedroom cottage in a former bakery a couple of doors down, which unlike the rest of the accommodation is child- and dog-friendly.
 The pared-back yet cosy feel continues in the bar and restaurant, where you’ll find intimate wood-panelled booths and green leather banquettes lit by flickering candles.
 The menu descriptions give little away (‘celeriac, herbs’) so the dishes that arrive at your table are likely to be somewhat of a surprise, but expect innovative twists on comforting pub food, much of them cooked over an open fire using local and seasonal ingredients.

 Reserve a room at The Bull Charlbury here.
 Rates start at £180 per night on a B&B basis.